Interstellar object: Overview

 Due to present observational difficulties, an interstellar object can usually only be detected if it passes through the Solar System, where it can be distinguished by its strongly hyperbolic trajectory and hyperbolic excess velocity of more than a few km/s, proving that it is not gravitationally bound to the Sun.
 In contrast, gravitationally bound objects follow elliptic orbits around the Sun.
 (There are a few objects whose orbits are so close to parabolic that their gravitationally bound status is unclear.)

 An interstellar comet can probably, on rare occasions, be captured into a heliocentric orbit while passing through the Solar System.
 Computer simulations show that Jupiter is the only planet massive enough to capture one, and that this can be expected to occur once every sixty million years.
 Comets Machholz 1 and Hyakutake C/1996 B2 are possible examples of such comets.
 They have atypical chemical makeups for comets in the Solar System.

-Recent research suggests that asteroid 514107 Kaʻepaokaʻawela may be a former interstellar object, captured some 4.5 billion years ago, as evidenced by its co-orbital motion with Jupiter and its retrograde orbit around the Sun.
+Research published in 2018 suggests that asteroid 514107 Kaʻepaokaʻāwela may be a former interstellar object, captured some 4.5 billion years ago, as evidenced by its co-orbital motion with Jupiter and its retrograde orbit around the Sun.
 In addition, comet C/2018 V1 (Machholz–Fujikawa–Iwamoto) has a significant probability (72.6%) of having an extrasolar provenance although an origin in the Oort cloud cannot be excluded.
 Harvard astronomers suggest that matter—and potentially dormant spores—can be exchanged across vast distances.
 The detection of ʻOumuamua crossing the inner Solar System confirms the possibility of a material link with exoplanetary systems.

 Interstellar visitors in the Solar System cover the whole range of sizes – from kilometer large objects down to submicron particles.
 Also, interstellar dust and meteoroids carry with them valuable information from their parent systems.
 Detection of these objects along the continuum of sizes is, however, not evident.